-Lead organisations WSCC Internet and telecommunications providers Main sources of information WSCC Local Broadband Plan (2011) Existing provision Adur is served by three main internet exchanges at Shoreham, Lancing and Portslade.
-The district is well served by both BT and Virgin Media internet providers.
+Lead WSCC organisations Internet and telecommunications providers Main sources WSCC Local Broadband Plan (2011) of information Existing provision Adur is served by three main internet exchanges at Shoreham, Lancing and Portslade.
+The district is well served by both BT and Virgin Media internet providers and NGA superfast broadband is available to 99% of properties in the district.
+Those properties without access to a basic broadband service are able to access services via a central government satellite scheme.
 Connections to the internet are generally defined by download speeds in Megabits per second (Mbps).
 Broadband connections have between 2 and 8 Mbps speeds, fast broadband between 8 and 24 Mbps and superfast over 24Mbps.
 Most of Adur currently has access to basic broadband.
 A large proportion of the district either already has access to superfast broadband, or is likely to have access in the near future.
-Planned provision Not all parts of the urban area of Adur have access to super-fast broadband connections.
+Planned Not all parts of the urban area of Adur have access to super-fast provision broadband connections.
 For these areas, provision is likely to come forward in the coming years, in many places, more than one service provider is likely to be offering superfast broadband connections.

 Compared to the rest of West Sussex, Adur is likely to have a better level of provision over the coming years.
 Sources of funding and costs Service providers will fund the majority of improvements in Adur.
-Where this is unlikely to occur in the next three years, WSCC may allocate funds to help providers improve provision.
-There are no further details regarding costs at this time.
+No further public funding has been allocated to increase access to NGA superfast broadband services.
+However, areas without access remain eligible for funding in the event that new funding is made available.
 Key issues and dependencies Areas currently without superfast broadband, or unlikely to be provided with superfast broadband by one or more telecommunications provider, are eligible for public funding to deliver provision.
 For the strategic sites in Adur, the following information is based on nearby postcodes.
 Whilst the broadband infrastructure would be near these postcode areas, it doesn't guarantee that the sites would be able to receive a service.
 However, at this point in time, there are no identified obstacles to provision in these locations.
 New Monks Farm (BN15 9ES) - This postcode is within the area eligible for funding for superfast broadband by the West Sussex Better Connected project.
 The area is currently served in part by the commercial rollout but as the coverage is currently below 90% of the postcode, the parts of the postcode that are not currently served by commercial operators are eligible for funding by the project.
 West Sompting Site (BN15 OBE) - This postcode is wholly served by commercial operators.
 Shoreham Airport (BN43 5FF) - This postcode is wholly served by commercial operators.
 Shoreham Harbour (BN43 6RN) - This postcode is in the area eligible for funding for superfast broadband by the West Sussex Better Connected project.
 The area is currently served in part by the commercial rollout but as the coverage is currently below 90% of the postcode, the parts of the postcode that are not currently served by commercial operators are eligible for funding by the project.
 Summary and role of LDF and IDP This is not considered to be a significant issue for the LDF.
 However, it should be noted that for new areas of modern employment space, access to superfast broadband will be a significant benefit.
 In addition, availability of superfast broadband would benefit home working reducing the need to travel.